 Tirzepatide activates both GLP-1 and GIP receptors.
 GLP-1 receptor activation slows gastric motility, keeping food and medications in the stomach 30 to 40% longer than normal.
 This delay changes how fast oral drugs reach the small intestine, where most absorption occurs.

 Think of your stomach as a waiting room.
 Normally, an oral medication passes through in 30 to 60 minutes and reaches the absorption site in the small intestine.
-Tirzepatide extends that waiting room stay to 60 to 90 minutes or longer.
-The medication still gets absorbed eventually (total exposure stays similar), but the peak concentration arrives later and lower.
+Tirzepatide extends that wait to 60 to 90 minutes or longer.
+The medication still gets absorbed, but the peak concentration arrives later and lower.

-The acetaminophen pharmacokinetic study in tirzepatide's FDA label quantifies this effect.
-After the first dose of tirzepatide, acetaminophen Cmax dropped 50 to 55% and Tmax shifted from 0.5 hours to 2.5 hours (FDA Prescribing Information, 2025).
+The acetaminophen pharmacokinetic study in tirzepatide's FDA label quantifies this precisely.
+After the first tirzepatide dose, acetaminophen Cmax dropped 50 to 55% and Tmax shifted from 0.5 hours to 2.5 hours (FDA Prescribing Information, 2025).
 Total absorption (AUC) decreased only 15 to 20%.
 The drug still gets in; it just arrives late and at a lower peak.

 The Tachyphylaxis Effect: First Dose Hits Hardest